Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/genome-browser/browser.md

 ## Navigation bar

 You can see the genome coordinates of your region of interest in the Navigation bar.
 If you have a Focus entity, details of this will be displayed too.
-You can expand the Navigation bar and use the navigation tools revealed to alter the location.

 ## Track panel